wizdes/cs5430_project/README.txt

 There are several Message classes in this package.
 All derive from the base Message class and implement a different type of Message that is to be sent.

 Files:
-Message.java - the base class of Message; it stores the message and allows for an easy interface to encrypt, decrypt and serialize into a network message
+Message.java - the base class of Message; it stores the message and allows for an easy interface to encrypt, decrypt and serialize into a network message.
+These are also inherited by the messages in Machine Authentication
-!!!^_^_^_^_^!!!
-Add the other files here (not sure if what others I haven't included)

 ii) demo (package)